perjo927/gitbot/README.md

 # Gitbot
 A git bot for Windows.
+Visit https://medium.com/@djpjgj/make-your-github-stats-great-again-a830cb6e3428 for background info.

 ## Prerequisites
 You need to have **Git** installed, on **Windows**.